-According to Julian Burnside QC, there's only one other example of this ghastly practice: in Nazi Germany, where the Hitler regime sent the bill for accommodation in their concentration camps (also itemising the cost of the gas pellets) to the families of Jews who were exterminated.
+Barrister Julian Burnside QC claims there's only one other example of this ghastly practice: in Nazi Germany, where the Hitler regime sent the bill for accommodation in their concentration camps (also itemising the cost of the gas pellets) to the families of Jews who were exterminated.

 Apart from the shocking aspect of a massive debt against the Australian Commonwealth that deeply shocks the recipient, this law is deliberately intended to injure, for years to come, the human rights of those who receive it: the computer on every airport and in many embassies will flag and alert immigration and customs staff.
 In keeping this law in place, Australia undermines the right to freedom to travel and the right to movement across the globe for all asylum seekers and refugees.

 This page is about the Billing for Detention policy.
-Below is an outline of the policy, written by the Labor for Refugees' Victoria Branch, including - in the blue-rimmed box - the motion that was endorsed and passed during May 2008.
+Below is an outline of the policy, written by Labor for Refugees Victoria, including - in the blue-rimmed box - the motion that was endorsed and passed during May 2008.

 The Victorian Branch of the ALP calls upon the Federal Parliamentary Labor Party to urgently repeal Section 209 of the Australian Government Migration Act 1958 under which asylum seekers are billed for the cost of their mandatory detention, and calls for the existing Section 209 debts to be waived.

 The practice of sending a bill to this most disempowered section of the community who have had no say in their detention and who have merely exercised their right under international law to seek asylum in this country is grotesque and reprehensible.